Pjbomb2/TrueTrace-Unity-Pathtracer/README.md

   <li>Allow Mesh Skinning - Turns on the ability for skinned meshes to be animated or deformed with respect to their armeture</li>
   <li>Allow Bloom - Turns on or off Bloom</li>
   <li>Use DoF - Turns on or off Depth of Field, and its associated settings</li>
+  <li>Use Auto Exposure - Turns on or off Auto Exposure(impacts a lot more than I thought it would)</li>
   <li>Use SVGF Denoiser - Turns on the SVGF denoiser</li>
   <li>(If SVGF Denosier is on)Atrous Kernel Size - The amount of times the SVGF denoiser runs through the Atrous kernel</li>
   <li>Use Atrous Denoiser - Turns on the Atrous denoiser(can be combined with SVGF)</li>